RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Method

 \section{Method}

-In this section, we introduce our system for efficient object retrieval.
-The overview of the system is shown in Figure~\ref{fig:method}.
-Our framework consists of three parts: Task Construction (Section~\ref{sec:task_con}), RL Problem Design (Section~\ref{sec:rl_design}) and the Policy Training (Section~\ref{sec:policy_train}).
-The details of our sim-to-real policy transfer are introduced in Section~\ref{sec:sim2real}.
+In this section, we present our system for efficient object retrieval, as illustrated in Figure~\ref{fig:method}.
+The framework comprises three main components: diverse clutter construction (Section~\ref{sec:task_con}), reinforcement learning (RL) problem formulation (Section~\ref{sec:rl_design}), and retrieval policy training (Section~\ref{sec:policy_train}).
+We describe sim-to-real policy transfer in Section~\ref{sec:sim2real}.